Citizen Scientist

 Recycle used and discarded fishing line

 To protect swimmers, divers, marine animals, and boat motors, please recycle your fishing line.
-Discarded monofilament fishing line takes more than 600 years before it starts to biodegrade, and putting it in the garbage will not keep it out of our local waterways.
-Recycle your fishing line at one of the White PVC Bins (Monofilamant and Recycling bins) located at the sites below.
+Discarded monofilament can take more than 600 years to break down, and throwing it in the trash won’t keep it out of our local waterways.
+Instead, recycle your fishing line at one of the White PVC Bins (Monofilamant and Recycling bins) at the locations below.

 Baldwin County Indoor Bins